315+ Telescopes Ranked

 The Mak60 is so light that the typical balance issues that occur when the scope is aimed high in the sky were not as much of an issue for me as they are with heavier optical tubes.

 However, the usual issues with such a tripod for astronomical use remain.
 The total lack of fine movement adjustments combined with the shakiness of such a lightweight tripod made aiming the Mak60 at even 40x with the stock eyepiece a bit annoying for me, as is making the frequent adjustments needed to keep a target in the field of view as the Earth rotates.
-Using higher magnifications worsens these issue.
+Using higher magnifications worsens these issues.

 Should I buy a Used SarBlue Mak60 w/Tripod?